Skip to content

 Progression and reading the environment

-End on a positive note
+Ending on a positive note

-Adapting to your horse's profile
+Adapting to each horse's profile

-Mistakes to avoid
+❌ Mistakes to avoid

 • Arriving too late the day before: if the venue is only accessible late in the afternoon, a short session is better than nothing — but plan ahead.